Ecommerce Tech Stack: What You Need to Know

 Your tech stack should include a powerful returns management system to speed up the process and encourage a customer to make an exchange or make another purchase in the near future.

-Some of the top returns management solutions for ecommerce are:
+Some of the top returns management solutions for ecommerce include Loop Returns.

 “The ability to work with one of the co-founders of ShipBob to launch a new, custom returns process was awesome.
 Returns were taking a lot of time and resources to process on our end, but ShipBob was super helpful and critical in creating a solution for us.”